 When we capture video images from an input device, we are actually working with a sequence of images.
-In Tutorial 20, we created a sequence of images using the jit.movie object.
+In Tutorial 20, we created a sequence of images using the export operation of the jit.movie object.
 This time, we'll use the jit.grab object to grab a sequence of images.

 • Open the tutorial patch.

 Notice that the jit.grab object takes two arguments (320 and 240) that specify the width and height of the matrix output by the object.
 They also represent the dimensions of the internal buffer into which any captured data will be placed.
 The matrix will always be a 4-plane char matrix.